Riociguat in Adults With Congenital Heart Disease and Pulmonary Hypertension

 Riociguat is a novel stimulator of soluble guanylate cyclase (sGC).
 Riociguat acts both to sensitize sGC to endogenous nitric oxide (NO) by stabilizing NO-sGC binding, as well as to directly stimulate sGC via a different binding site, independently of NO. PAH is increasingly understood to be an important late complication after repair of congenital heart defects.
 This study enrolled patients with a mean age of 38 years, at a mean of 17 years after their procedure.
 The study was limited to patients with relatively simple CHD (atrial septal defect, ventricular septal defect, and patent ductus arteriosus), which was repaired relatively late in life.
 As this was a post-hoc analysis of a relatively small number of patients, it is difficult to be sure of the benefit of riociguat over placebo.
 However, this study is promising in suggesting both safety and efficacy of riociguat to be similar to that reported for the general study population of PATENT-1 and -2.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Statins, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Hypertension
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Statins, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Hypertension

 Keywords: Blood Pressure, Ductus Arteriosus, Patent, Guanylate Cyclase, Heart Defects, Congenital, Heart Septal Defects, Atrial, Heart Septal Defects, Ventricular, Hypertension, Hypertension, Pulmonary, Natriuretic Peptide, Brain, Primary Prevention, Pyrazoles, Pyrimidines, Vascular Diseases, Vascular Resistance